 Specs: Two 10” speakers and 450 watts means this combo can really get the job done in terms of volume.
 It also has a 1” high frequency tweeter for those who need a little extra treble in their tone and a switch that can turn it off if you need less high-end.
 The input has a -15db switch for active basses and is immediately followed by a “scrambler” that allows you to switch on or off the drive controls.
 There are two of those, by the way; a drive knob that allows you to adjust the level of overdrive, and a blend knob that allows you to choose how much of it is mixed with your clean signal.
 Both of these can also be switched on and off via a footswitch input at the other end of the control face.
 There are two eq switches that boost high and low frequencies and a traditional three band eq.
 The BA-210 also has a ¼” and ⅛” aux input, and a knob to adjust the aux level.
 While there is a direct out, it doesn’t have a pre eq switch.
 A slanted cabinet shape that allows you to use your amp as a stage monitor if you’re going through a PA system, which is quite a unique feature among combo amps.
 An effects loop and an ⅛” headphone input are also included.
 Weighing around 55 pounds makes it heavier than the Rumble 500, but it’s still manageable.

 Target Customer: If a stack is out of the question, but you still want a gigging amp that will hold up in different venues and rehearsal spaces, this is a good amp for you.

-Bottom Line: The BA-210 is cheaper than the Rumble 500, but it doesn’t have quite as much power, or any speaker outputs.
-However, it can give you duality of clean and overdriven tone at your fingertips in a sizable and reliable combo that won’t break your back.
+Bottom Line: The BA-210 is cheaper than the Rumble 500, but it doesn’t have quite as much power or any speaker outputs.
+However, it can give you a duality of clean and overdriven tone at your fingertips in a sizable and reliable combo that won’t break your back.